AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Services
 ----------
-This page allows you stop/start/restart various services.
+The CoPilot > Settings > Services page allows you to stop/start/restart various CoPilot services.
+It also includes options that enable Aviatrix Support to troubleshoot problems with your CoPilot instance.

-Use **Services Download Log Bundle Locally** to download the support log bundle to your local system.
+Use **Download Log Bundle Locally** to download the support log bundle to your local system.
 Submit a support ticket first.

-Use **Services Upload Log Bundle to Support** to send your support log bundle directly to Aviatrix Support (the log bundle is uploaded to s3).
+Use **Upload Log Bundle to Support** to send your support log bundle directly to Aviatrix Support (the log bundle is uploaded to s3).

+Use **Remote Support** to allow an Aviatrix Support member to SSH into your CoPilot instance without having to open a security group.
+To enable the SSH tunnel, set the option to **Enabled**.
+Provide the port number shown to your Support representative.
+After the support issue is resolved and access to your instance is no longer needed, set the option to **Disabled**.

 Resources
 -----------
-The Resources page provides resource utilization levels about the virtual machine (instance) on which CoPilot runs as well as the storage allocated to the instance.
+The CoPilot > Settings > Resources page provides resource utilization levels about the virtual machine (instance) on which CoPilot runs as well as the storage allocated to the instance.

 **Disk Usage:**